East European Historical Society

 International Network Center for Fundamental and Applied Research

-hold an open International competition for the best research work
+hold the First International competition for the best research work

-among scientific and pedagogical staff dedicated to the 5th anniversary
+among scientific and pedagogical staff “Slavery in the past and present”

 Working languages: English, Russian